xmaslo/log-signing-mpc/README.md

 This project is its direct fork.
 From commit https://github.com/davidmaslo/timestamping-server/commit/71a01282d7b1577d11576d039573256edef9deee, I worked on this project completely on my own.

-## How to Build and Run Project

-To build and run the LA servers, there are two options:
-1. As separate docker containers ([Build and Run Servers inside Docker](#build-and-run-servers-inside-docker)).
-2. Direct compilation on your machine ([Build and Run Servers on Bare Metal](#build-and-run-servers-on-bare-metal)).

 ## TLS

 First, you need to create and provide a TLS certificate, certificate authority, and a private key.